-- Since IJ’s founding, we have launched nearly 50 lawsuits to defend the First Amendment and have won the vast majority of them, including one U.S. Supreme Court victory and six major victories at the federal appellate court level.
+- Since IJ’s founding, we have launched more than 60 lawsuits to defend the First Amendment and have won the vast majority of them, including one U.S. Supreme Court victory and eight major victories at the federal appellate court level.

 - Our lawsuits have earned considerable media coverage by outlets including The New York Times, The Wall Street Journal, The Washington Post, USA Today and The Associated Press and in columns by George Will.